Congrats on your new baby!

 And keep in mind that a sudden change in diet can cause an upset stomach which can lead to loose stools and undesired stress.

 Registering your kitten!
-Your kitten will come with TICA registration paperwork.
-You can either mail in your form or register online on the tica.org website.
+Your kitten will come with TICA registration paperwork but this is not given out until proof of spay or neuter has been submitted to me.
+Once kitten has been neutered, paperwork will be released to new owner and then you can either mail in your form or register online on the tica.org website.

 Registering your microchip!